tuxphone/CubeCellRepeater/README.md

 Minimum size for none-Meshtastic packets is 14 bytes.

 "#define SILENT" to stop serial output.
+"#define NOBLINK" to NOT getting a red blink from the RGB LED for the duration of sending a packet (can be quite long at speed setting 3).

 Modify radio settings for your own channels: